stanford-crfm/levanter/docs/tutorials/Training-On-Audio-Data.md

 First, we assume you've gone through the setup steps in [the TPU guide](../Getting-Started-TPU-VM.md), at least through setting up your gcloud account.
 We also strongly recommend setting up ssh keys and ssh-agent.

+On TPU, you will also need to ensure that all hosts installed `librosa` and `soundfile`: `gcloud compute tpus tpu-vm ssh $TPU_NAME   --zone $ZONE --worker=all --command "source venv310/bin/activate; pip install librosa soundfile`

 #### Upload Config To GCS

 Once you have your config built, you should upload it to GCS.
 You could also `scp` it to all workers, but this is easier